 - Vitamin K Deficiency Reduces Testosterone Production in the Testis Through Down-Regulation of the Cyp11a a Cholesterol Side Chain Cleavage Enzyme in Rats–https://pubmed.ncbi.nlm.nih.gov/16844298/

 - Withania Somnifera Improves Semen Quality by Regulating Reproductive Hormone Levels and Oxidative Stress in Seminal Plasma of Infertile Males–https://pubmed.ncbi.nlm.nih.gov/19501822/

 - Inhibition of Testosterone Aromatization by the Indole-3-carbinol Derivative CTet in CYP19A1-overexpressing MCF-7 Breast Cancer Cells–https://pubmed.ncbi.nlm.nih.gov/25612679/

 Where To Buy Hunter Test

 You do have the option of getting a freebie, though, when you order a 4-month supply for $225.
+They also offer a 2 month supply at $150.
 Since the product is fully guaranteed and risk-free, you aren’t risking getting stuck with something that doesn’t work for you, so this is far and away the best purchase option.

 You can get Hunter Test and Hunter’s other two formulas—Burn and Focus—from their website, though the products don’t seem to be available anywhere else at this time.